surgiie/blade-cli/README.md

 want to render them all with a single command:

-`php blade render templates/ --some-data=foo`
+`php blade render templates/ --save-in="/path/to/save/files/in" --some-data=foo`

-**Note** This will prompt you for confirmation.
+**Note** This will prompt you for confirmation, you may skip confirmation by adding the `--force` flag.

-#### Force process directory

-You may skip confirmation of rendering a directory's files with the `--force` flag:

-`php blade render templates/ --some-data=foo --force`

-#### Custom Directory for directory files:

-By default, files will get saved to the same directory the file being rendered is in, as seen earlier, you may specify a custom directory to save rendered files in with the same `--save-directory` option:

-`php blade render templates/ --some-data=foo --save-directory="/home/bob/templates/"`

-**Note** When using a custom directory to save to, the directory specified will have files saved to mirror the directory being processed.
+**Note** When rendering an entire directory the `--save-in` option is required so that the cli exports all rendered files to a separate directory then the one being processed.
+The directory the files get saved in will mirror the directory structure of the directory being processed.
 In this example `/home/bob/templates/` will have a directory structure that matches `templates/`.

 ### Unit Testing